-- NASA is considering providing an incentive to encourage the infusion of its technology investments in the NEXT system, the AMBR engine, or the Aerocapture maneuver & elements - NASA would share in the flight development costs of the proposed advanced technology - The PI-Managed Mission Cost cap would be raised by a specified amount depending on the ISPT technology used: - \$19M (FY 2010) for missions that utilize NEXT - \$5M (FY 2010) for missions that utilize AMBR - \$10M (FY 2010) for lander missions that utilize Aerocapture elements - \$20M (FY 2010) for orbiter missions that utilize Aerocapture
+- NASA is providing an incentive to encourage the infusion of the NEXT system, the AMBR engine, or the Aerocapture maneuver or hardware elements - NASA would share in the flight development costs - The PI-Managed Mission Cost cap would be raised by: - \$19M (FY 2010) for missions that utilize NEXT - \$5M (FY 2010) for missions that utilize AMBR - \$10M (FY 2010) for lander missions that utilize Aerocapture elements - \$20M (FY 2010) for orbiter missions that utilize Aerocapture maneuver - To qualify for the incentive, a proposed mission must meet minimum demonstration requirements for its chosen technology. - These requirements are contained in the document In-Space Propulsion Technologies Minimum Demonstration Requirements located in the Discovery Program Library.